IvaSabotinova/ExpressEaglesCourier/README.md

 - Staff have their own board with information regarding courier company activities.

-- The employee can create / edit customers', shipments' (including shipment photos), shipment tracking paths'details.
+- The employee can create / edit customers', shipments' (including shipment photos), shipment tracking paths' details.

 - Before creating a new shipment record the employee must have registered as clients the sender and the receiver of the goods.
 After creating new shipment the employee can edit it, create / update tracking path for the shipment.
 The manager can assign employees for handling the shipment or delete details related to shipment.